-When you are feeling most worried, refer back to your plan you created in Step #1 and review why you are invested the way you are and what your goal is.
+When you are feeling most worried, refer to your plan you created in Step #1.
+Review why you are investing the way you are and what your goal is.

 Finally, always remember we make things out worse in our head than they turn out to be.

-Step #8: Track Your Progress
+Step #7: Track Your Progress

 This means you are taking on more risk than you are comfortable with.
 By tracking your investments, you can correct this so that you stay on track.

-If you are invested too heavily in bonds, you run the risk of not earning the return you need to meet your goal.
+If you are investing too much in bonds, you run the risk of not earning the return you need to meet your goal.

 This means selling holdings that have grown in value and buying those that have decreased in value.

 By rebalancing, you are guaranteeing that you buy low and sell high.
 You take the emotion out of investing and this is a major factor in your success with investing.

 Let’s say your ideal portfolio is 60% stocks and 40% bonds.
 At the end of the year you see you have 70% stocks and 30% bonds.

-Now, when it comes to your retirement accounts, you can buy and sell without worry as there are no tax consequences from placing trades within these accounts.
+Now, when it comes to your retirement accounts, you can buy and sell without worry.
+There are no tax consequences from placing trades within these accounts.

 Here are the guidelines I use to rebalance: